-I read some articles online about hurrying ourselves and our kids through life and not taking the time to be present in the moments that matter.
-I’m also guilty of that “hurry up or we’ll be late” attitude.
-I recognized myself in those words and thought about rushing you and the kids out of the door whenever we’re going somewhere.
+I read some articles online about hurrying ourselves through life and not taking the time to be present in the moments that matter.
+I’m also guilty of a “hurry up or we’ll be late” attitude.

 People say life’s busy, and I often say it too.

 To myself, I now say this: bullshit.

 I’m the one who’s made myself busy and everything starts with a choice.
 I simply have to make different choices.
 Next time I say something like “I’m too busy” or “I’ve got too much on my plate” or “I feel overwhelmed and don’t know where to begin,” please tell me to remove something from my plate, take a breath and move on.